-You also should be able to tell from your Form 1099-R (and/or other sources) what portion of the distribution is taxable for federal tax purposes - and therefore will count for purposes of the Rhode Island tax break.
+what portion of the distribution is taxable for federal tax purposes - and therefore will count for purposes of the Rhode Island retirement income modification.

-For example, if the income shown on your Form 1099-R must be included on line 5b of your U.S. Form 1040 or U.S. Form 1040-SR, it counts for purposes of the Rhode

-Island tax break.
-(IRA income does not count.)
+For example, if the income shown on your Form 1099-R must be included on line 5b of your U.S. Form 1040 or U.S. Form 1040-SR, it counts for purposes of the Rhode Island retirement income modification.
+IRA income does not count.
 The instructions on your Form 1099-R will be helpful in this regard.
-(A portion of U.S. Form 1099-R, for the 2021 tax year, is shown below, with the form's title highlighted in yellow.)
+A portion of U.S. Form 1099-R, for the 2022 tax year, is shown below, with the form's title highlighted in yellow.

-4848 U VOID UCORRI ECT ED PAYER'S name, street addr country, ZIP or foreign post ess, city or town, state or province, al code, and telephone no. 1 Gross distribution OM IB No. 1545-0119 Distributions From ensions, Annuities, Retirement or 2: a Taxable amount 20 22 Pr ofit-Sharing Plans, IRAs, Insurance Contracts, etc. \$ F om 1099-R 21 not determined Total distribution Copy A For PAYER'S TIN RECIPIENT'S TIN 3 Capital gain (included in box 2a) 4 F Federal income tax withheld Internal Revenue Service Center \$ \$ File with Form 1096.
-RECIPIENT'S name · 5 Employee contributions/ Designated Roth contributions or 1 8 Net unrealized appreciation in employer's securities For Privacy Act and Paperwork
+9898 ECT TED PAYER'S name, street address, o 1 Gross distribution OMB No. 1545-0119 Distributions From country, ZIP or foreign postal coo le, and telephone no. P ensions, Annuities, Retirement or 8 a Taxable amount 2022 P ofit-Sharing Plans, 2 a Taxable amount IRAs, Insurance \$ Form 1099-R Contracts, etc. 2 b Taxable amount not determined Total distribution Copy A For PAYER'S TIN RECIPIENT'S TIN 3 Capital gain (included in box 2a) 4 Federal income tax withheld Internal Revenue Service Center \$ \$ File with Form 1096.
+RECIPIENT'S name 5 Employee contributions/ Designated Roth contributions or Net unrealized appreciation in employer's securities s For Privacy Act and Paperwork